Austria To Impose Partial Lockdown, Mandatory Jabs - UrduPoint

 Schools will remain open, although parents have been asked to keep their children at home if possible.
 Working from home is also recommended.

+So far, the Vatican alone in Europe has imposed a vaccination mandate.

+The World Health Organization continues to favour policies that "demonstrate the benefit and safety of vaccines for the greatest possible acceptance of vaccines, rather than imposed mandatory vaccination," spokeswoman Fadela Chaib told reporters in Geneva.

-"Despite months of persuasion, we have not succeeded in convincing enough people to get vaccinated," Schallenberg told a press conference, calling vaccinations the only "exit ticket" out of the pandemic.
+But Schallenberg said: "Despite months of persuasion, we have not succeeded in convincing enough people to get vaccinated," and that vaccination is the only "exit ticket" out of the pandemic.

 Austria has already imposed movement restrictions on those not vaccinated or recently recovered from the virus, ordering them to stay at home since Monday, becoming the first EU country to do so.